Anatomy of a retail plan - essential terminology

 Sales Area – Macro Space Definitions

 Within the Sales Area, the Macro Space organises departments.
-For example, in a convenience store, it features sections like Ambient Food, BWS (Beers, Wines & Spirits), chilled produce, frozen foods, fresh foods, and electrical departments.
+In a convenience store, it features sections like Ambient Food, BWS (Beers, Wines & Spirits), chilled produce, frozen foods, fresh foods, and electrical departments.
+Convenience retail planning often prioritises shopper missions, high-frequency categories, fast customer flow and efficient use of limited retail space.

 Categories within a Department